-CONTINUED SUPPORTIVE FACILITATED DISCUSSION GROUPS: BOOK CLUBS The Book Club portion of the program are consistently well attended and are now considered a flagship of our program.
+DIFFERENT TYPES OF SUPPORT GROUPS CONTINUED TOPIC SUPPORT GROUPS: BOOK CLUBS The Book Club portion of the program are consistently well attended and are now considered a flagship of our program.
 The options continue to grow, now with five books: "Dancing With a Porcupine," "FASD: Trying Differently Rather Than Harder," "TBRI: The Connected Child", "TBRI: The Connected Parent," and the newly launched advanced book club, "TBRI: The Connected Therapist, Relating Through the Senses."
-We were thrilled to not only expand the list of book club offerings but to add an advanced level group for caregivers who have completed the Alliance's TBRI series or both of CaRES' other TBRI book clubs.
-"TBRI: The Connected Therapist, Relating Through the Senses" uses sections of the book to guide a conversation about sensory challenges and needs while building a toolkit of sensory diet strategies to improve regulation and attachment.
+Book clubs are an excellent way for caregivers to build connection while learning new principles.
+They are also a wonderful tool to go a little deeper with challenging topics such as attachment issues, long-term outcomes, and self-care while caregiving.
+Our long-standing book club, "Dancing With a Porcupine" offers veteran caregivers a unique way to share their experiences and build self-care skills.

+DIFFERENT TYPES OF SUPPORT GROUPS

 CONTINUED

 COMMUNITY GROUPS

-This quarter, Community Groups were attended by a total of 120 people with CaRES offering 22 groups across the state in 14 cities representing every region.
+This quarter, Community Groups were attended by a total of 174 people with CaRES offering 41 groups across the state in 10 cities representing every region.
 There were multiple groups in Regions 1 and 2 to ensure that caregivers throughout those large regions had options near them.

-Events this quarter around the state Along with the Community Groups hosted by CaRES, we partnered with local organizations such as Skookum Kids, Compelled to Care, Wishing Well, and Foster the Harbor.
+Along with the Community Groups hosted by CaRES, we partnered with local organizations such as Skookum Kids, Compelled to Care, Wishing Well, and Foster the Harbor.
 Beyond the traditional support groups and park play dates, our Community Connectors have also hosted caregiver coffees and walk-and-talks.
 We look forward to adding more fun connection options in the coming months.